burasDiana/SoftDesignPatterns-Mandatory/README.md

 # SoftDesignPatterns-Mandatory
-This is an application which simulates a universal game console.
-It uses different design patterns used in the Software Design Patterns course.
+This is an application which simulates a cross platform game console.
+The console is used to display a list of games, play games for different platforms as well as use dlc's when available for a specific game.
+It uses different design patterns, learned in the Software Design Patterns course, to implement these features.

 # Design patterns used
 `Adapter Pattern`